 What type of bleeding is most common in pregnancy, and when it is most likely to occur?

 Bleeding described as spotting or light accounts for roughly 90 percent of all pregnancy bleeding.
 Bleeding is most common in the first trimester, occurs only once, lasts one to two days, and is most frequently seen between weeks 5 and 8.
 This is suggested to be because around that time progesterone production is taken over by the placenta and a slight, temporary progesterone dip may result.
-It’s likely this common flow, duration, and timing is why so many women suspect they are having or have had a light period while pregnant.
+It’s likely this common flow, duration, and timing is why so many women suspect they are still having or have had a light period while pregnant.

 Bleeding in pregnancy is sporadic, without a timely occurrence like a period while pregnant, though episodes in the first trimester are also frequently seen around the time the next period after conception would have occurred.